mit-rss/visual_servoing_tesse/README.md

 Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices.

 We have provided you with an (almost-complete) `HomographyConverter` node.
-This node subscribes to a
+This node subscribes to the `/relative_cone_px` and `/lane_line` topics, which are in pixel (u, v) coordinates, and publishes a corresponding target point in relative ground-plane (x, y) coordinates to `/relative_cone`.
+Your task is to fill in an appropriate 3x3 rotation matrix which rotates points from the camera frame into the TESSE floor frame.
+Recall that in both frames, the z-axis points forward.
+In TESSE, the y-axis points up and the x-axis is to the left.
+The coordinate frame of the camera is illustrated above.

 # Module 3: Cone Detection and Parking In Tesse